Equity Through Stories Program

 Lily Levin (she/her) graduated in 2023 as an English major interested in the intersection between justice and storytelling.
 She’d like to be an immigration attorney, although she’s most looking forward to unpaid organizing work in her future communities.

 For her project, Lily used interviews she conducted with Charlotte Brody Discovery Garden visitors to make signs and other interactive material.
 She sought to highlight cultural ties to plants and foods, the impact of colonialism on the production of crops, and generational gardening discussed by both visitors and local farms.

 Autumn Burton (Fall 2020-Spring 2021)

-Autumn graduated in 2021 with a major in Environmental Science and a minor in Global Health.
-She is interested in working towards methodologies to facilitate environmental justice outcomes for marginalized populations, as well as research in sustainable energy, clean technology, and conservation.
-Autumn's projects aim to bring light to the major impacts that people of color have had on agriculture and horticulture throughout contemporary U.S. history and to highlight connections between crop plants grown at Duke Gardens and a diverse range of cultures who have relationships with those plants.
+Autumn graduated in 2021 with a major in environmental science and a minor in global health.
+She is interested in working toward methodologies to facilitate environmental justice outcomes for marginalized populations, as well as research in sustainable energy, clean technology and conservation.
+Autumn's projects aimed to shed light on the major impacts that people of color have had on agriculture and horticulture throughout contemporary U.S. history and to highlight connections between crop plants grown at Duke Gardens and a diverse range of cultures who have relationships with those plants.

 Anna Steltenkamp (Summer 2020)

 Anna graduated in 2021 with a major in cultural anthropology.
 Her project with Equity Through Stories began to develop reciprocal relationships with local Indigenous communities, including interviewing those interested about their relationship with plants and what kinds of collaborations with Duke Gardens they would find useful.

 GET IN TOUCH